7 Days Itinerary for Vietnam: Everything You Need to Know

 Coconut Basket Ride

-A quick check on the Grab app will get you a ride to your next adventure.
+A quick check on the Grab app will give you a ride on your next adventure.
 It’s just an 11-minute jaunt to the coconut basket ride location.
-Your ride isn’t likely to exceed 100,000 VND ($4 USD).
+Your ride will not likely exceed 100,000 VND (USD 4).

 Once you arrive, prepare for a serene escape as you hop into a Thung Chai, the bamboo basket boat that’s as fun as it sounds.
 Gliding through the small waterways of the Thu Bon River, you’ll be surrounded by lush greenery and swaying coconut trees.